 The beamforming feedback matrix V is formed by the beamformee as follows.
-The beamformer transmits an EHT sounding NDP with NSS NDP spatial streams, where NSS NDP takes a value between 2 and 16.
+The beamformer transmits an EHT sounding NDP with NSS NDP spatial streams, where NSS NDP takes a value between 2 and 8 (#2228).
 Based on this EHT sounding NDP, the beamformee estimates the NRX BFEE  NSS NDP channel, and based on that channel it determines a Nr  Nc orthogonal matrix V, where Nr and Nc satisfy Equation (9-1).
 NRX BFEE is the number of receiver chains used to receive the EHT sounding NDP at the beamformee.

 Further restrictions on Nc are described in 36.2 (EHT PHY service interface).
-The angles are quantized as defined in Table 9-74 (Quantization of angles) with bψ defined by the Codebook Information field of the EHT MIMO Control field (see 9.4.1.67a (EHT MIMO Control field)).
+The angles are quantized as defined in Table 9-74 (Quantization of angles) with bψ and bϕ (#2229) defined by the Codebook Information field of the EHT MIMO Control field (see 9.4.1.67a (EHT MIMO Control field)).

 The EHT Compressed Beamforming Report information has the structure and order defined in Table 9-91b (HE Compressed Beamforming Report information), where Na is the number of angles used for the compressed beamforming feedback matrix (see Table 9-73 (Order of angles in the compressed beamforming feedback matrix when used in a non-S1G band)).